-The ALEKS Math Assessment ensures students' readiness for MATH 425, Calculus I, at the University of New Hampshire.
+The Canvas Math Assessment ensures students' readiness for MATH 425, Calculus I, at the University of New Hampshire.
 Since MATH 425 is demanding, it is important for students to have a solid mathematics background before beginning that course.
 Students will not be permitted to take MATH 425 unless they have demonstrated readiness.
-After completing the initial assessment, students who wish to improve their skill may use the learning module assigned by ALEKS.
+After completing the initial assessment, students who wish to improve their skill may study from the provided open source materials and retake the Canvas assessment.

 Who must take ALEKS, when, AND HOW LONG WILL IT TAKE?

-All entering first-year CEPS students, regardless of high school background, AP credits, Running Start, or previously earned college credits must take the ALEKS Placement Assessment at least once.
-The assessment will ask up to 25 questions.
+All entering first-year CEPS students, regardless of high school background, AP credits, Running Start, or previously earned college credits must take the Canvas Placement Assessment at least once.
+The assessment will ask 25 questions.
 You will have 2 hours to complete the assessment, and you should plan to complete the assessment in one sitting.

 BE SURE TO TAKE THE PLACEMENT ASSESSMENT EARLY, AND DO YOUR VERY BEST THE FIRST TIME YOU TAKE IT.
-You can take the ALEKS Placement Assessment up to four times before the fall semester begins.
-However, between any two consecutive attempts, you will be required to have a 72-hour cool-off period before taking the test again.
-Based on the results of your first attempt, ALEKS will select a Prep and Learning Module in which you must work for five hours before retaking the assessment.
-If you don’t take your first placement attempt seriously, the module selected for you will not be at the appropriate level for you, and you will not be adequately prepared to test into calculus when you take the ALEKS Placement Assessment the second time.
+You can take the Canvas Placement Assessment up to twice before the fall semester begins.
+If you don’t take your first placement attempt seriously, you will not be adequately prepared to test into calculus when you take the Canvas Placement Assessment the second time.

-You will not be permitted to take MATH 425, Calculus I, unless you demonstrate readiness by earning the required ALEKS score (even if you are only one point away).
-If you want to change your placement, you may use your ALEKS learning module to improve your skills and then retake the assessment.
-Your course selection for your first semester will be based on your ALEKS test results.
-You will be registered for a pre-calculus class called MATH 418, Analysis and Applications of Functions, until you earn the minimum grade on the ALEKS test.
+You will not be permitted to take MATH 425, Calculus I, unless you demonstrate readiness by earning the required Canvas score (even if you are only one point away).
+If you want to change your placement, you may use the provided open-source materials to improve your skills and then retake the assessment.
+Your course selection for your first semester will be based on your Canvas test results.
+You will be registered for a pre-calculus class called MATH 418, Analysis and Applications of Functions, until you earn the minimum grade on the Canvas test.

 Get Ready